The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Abstract

 \section{Abstract}

 We investigate the presence and origin of neutral gas outflows and inflows in 13 post-starburst (PSB) and quiescent galaxies at redshifts $1.8 \leq z \leq 4.6$, using \textit{JWST} NIRSpec spectroscopy from the EXCELS survey.
 Na$\,$\textsc{d} absorption profiles reveal that 3 out of 13 exhibit blueshifted absorption indicative of outflows, and a further 2 objects show signs of inflowing gas.
 Outflow velocities range from $\approx$ 300\,--\,1200\,km\,s$^{-1}$, and we find gas flows are detected exclusively in objects that quenched $< 600$\, Myr ago.
-This result holds when we include comparable objects from recent literature.
-We derive mass outflow rates over two orders of magnitude higher than current levels of star formation in our sample, indicating that the winds are unlikely to be driven by supernovae, and likely play a significant role in keeping the galaxies quenched.
+We derive mass outflow rates over two orders of magnitude higher than current levels of star formation in our sample, indicating that the winds are unlikely to be driven by supernovae.
 The majority of the outflow sample have anomalously high energy and momentum outflow rates compared to those predicted for current levels of star formation or AGN activity.
 We conclude that we are likely observing fossil outflows driven by previous, more luminous AGN activity which has since faded.
 We then compare with the \textsc{eagle} simulation to explore a potential `outflow cycle', finding that our observations are consistent with a model in which $z\sim3$ quiescent galaxies undergo short $\simeq5$\,Myr periods of AGN activity strong enough to drive outflows, which occur every $\simeq$ 40\,Myr on average.
 This AGN activity drives observable outflows that persist for up to $\simeq 10$\,Myr after the AGN fades, followed by a $\simeq20$\,Myr lull, and a subsequent short inflow, which eventually re-ignites AGN activity, and the cycle repeats.